questdb/time-series-streaming-analytics-template/README.md

 This repository can be used as a template for near real-time analytics using open source technologies.

-It will collect public events from the GitHub API, send them to a message broker (Apache Kafka), persist them into a fast time-series database (QuestDB), and visualize them on a dashboard (Grafana).
+It will collect public events from the GitHub API, send them to a message broker (Apache Kafka), persist them into a fast time-series database ([QuestDB](https://questdb.io)), and visualize them on a dashboard (Grafana).
 It also provides a web-based development environment (Jupyter Notebook) for data science and machine learning, and monitoring metrics are captured by a server agent (telegraf) and stored into the time-series database (QuestDB).

 ![alt text](github_events_dashboard_screenshot.png)

 All the components can be started with a single `docker-compose` command, or can be deployed independently.
-The included components are:

-- Ingestion scripts in Python, Java, Golang, Rust, and NodeJS.
-These scripts read public data from the GitHub events API and send them to Apache Kafka
-- Apache Kafka, message broker for reliable high-performance event ingestion and temporary storage.
-- Kafka Connect, component to pipe data between Apache Kafka and QuestDB.
-- QuestDB, fast time-series database for permanent storage and for both real-time and batch analytics.
-- Telegraf, server agent to collect metrics from Kafka and QuestDB and store them in QuestDB for monitoring.
-- Grafana, observability platform to connect to QuestDB and display business and monitoring dashboards in real time.
-- Jupyter Notebook, web-based interactive platform to explore and prepare data, and to train forecasting models.

 _Note_: All the components use the bare minimum configuration needed to run this template.
 Make sure you double check the configuration and adjust accordingly if you are planning to run this in production.